 vi) folic acid is in foliage for starters.
 But if you truly eat well, have included many of the nutrients mentioned above, then you have an 80% chance of being fine.
 One in five of us is missing folase - a necessary enzyme that is integral to all health, growth and your hair.
 If still not so fine, get a GP’s diagnostic test for folic acid deficiency or come for live blood analysis.

-vii) Vitamin C in divided doses helps with absorption - every nutrients’ workhorse type buddy.
+vii) Vitamin C in divided doses helps with absorption - every nutrients’ workhorse type buddy - that would be Vitamin C NOT made from corn!.

 viii) a very low fat diet with the following exceptions: lots of the healing oils of flaxseed, primrose oil, nuts, seeds, avocados and salmon - good sources.